Boys in Grade 3 and up, are invited to become altar servers. Please contact the parish office.

 Divine Mercy Prayer Group

 The Divine Mercy meets every Wednesday night right after the 6 pm Mass for 30 minutes or less.
 The group starts by praying the Divine Mercy chaplet followed by a reading from St. Faustina’s diary.
 Additionally, this group plans upcoming Divine Mercy events that take place at the Church.
-This group will also assist in setting up the Divine Mercy shrine that will be a part of new church.
+This group will also assist in setting up the Divine Mercy shrine that is part of the lower church.

 Fellowship of St. Joseph

-This group for men meets one Saturday morning each month for prayer, fellowship, and a discussion about a saint or other Catholic information.
+This group for men meets the first and third Wednesday evening each month for prayer, fellowship, and a discussion about a saint or other Catholic information.
 Watch the bulletin for upcoming events.

 Knights of Columbus